wkumari/draft-wkumari-dhc-addr-notification/draft-wkumari-dhc-addr-notification.md

 It is RECOMMENDED that clients initiate a refresh at about 85% of the preferred lifetime.
 Because RAs may periodically 'reset' the preferred-lifetime, the refresh timer MUST be independently maintained from the address valid-lifetime.
 Clients SHOULD set a refresh timer to 85% of the preferred lifetime when they complete a registration operation and only update this timer if 85% of any updated preferred lifetime would be sooner than the timer.

-{TODO: See Issue #3 regarding the appropriate timers, and provide better guidance.
-We could do some complex "min (4h, max (router_lifetime, preferred_lifetime))" calculation, but that's a bit of a pain and leads to bikeshedding.
-I suspect that just using a static number would be better.}

-{TODO: Add some text around "feel free to ignore messages if it looks like a DoS attack" / your leases table is getting full.
-Note that this is an existing issue for DHCP and spoofed MACs (ask me how I know :-)) }

 ## Retransmission